suvelocity/challenge-sequelize-template/README.md

 ## Description

-In this challenge we will be building basic ORM functionallity base on Sequelize usin mysql2
+In this challenge we will be building basic ORM functionallity base on Sequelize using mysql2

 ---